 And following the mini revolution of 1905, and many persecutions of Jews at the time, he emigrated to the United States, like many Eastern European Jews, and he spent the last decade of his life in New York.
 [00:03:00] Very popular and much beloved author in Yiddish culture, and by extension Jewish culture, has always been a major part of what Franco Moretti calls the social canon, in addition to the academic canon.
 This has a lot to do with his qualities as a humorist.

 He is one of the great masters of what is sometimes called Jewish humor, if there is such a thing.
 It certainly includes a lot of self deprecation and self mockery, but also, at least in his case, mixed with a huge dose of empathy.
-And somehow, altogether, this quality is always endowed, his writing, with what one might call a therapeutic effect of the first order, which is readers and listeners, and I'm saying listeners, because he used to do a lot of public readings, which were major cultural events at the time.
+And somehow, altogether, this quality is always endowed, his writing, with what one might call a therapeutic effect of the first order, which his readers and listeners, and I'm saying listeners, because he used to do a lot of public readings, which were major cultural events at the time.
 So, his readers and listeners always appreciated that and still do.

 Jim Phelan: That's very helpful.
 Yeah, a little bit about the collection?